nikcub/Buckley-gae/README.md

 # Buckley

-A blogging tool built for Google App Engine with the goal of high performance and flexibility
+A blogging tool built for Google App Engine with the goal of social integration, high performance and flexibility

+Blogging rebooted for 2011

+**NOTE: This is an alpha release for developers**

+There will eventually be a one-click auto deploy and install, but it isn't there yet

 ## Features

+ * Statuses and posts
+ * Facebook + twitter integration
- * Support for posts and pages
+ * Support pages
- * SEO-friendly stub URLs
  * Simple and extensible template system
  * Simple default template you can use as a base
  * Plugin system that is easy to use
- * Support for JSON and XML output
+ * Support for JSON and XML output via the API
- * Heavy caching with both memcache and static pages
+ * Static output
+ * Auto caching for traffic spikes

 ## Install